ss-rajan/Cyclistic2023/Capstone1.md

 ### Analysis and Visualizations

 From the 5.5 million records, we analyzed the data by running queries and creating visualizations, which helped us uncover the answers we sought and identify trends and patterns.
-The SQL queries were executed in DBeaver, while Tableau Public was used for the visualizations.
+The SQL [query](Data_Analysis.sql) were executed in DBeaver, while Tableau Public was used for the visualizations.

 1) **Total Rides shared per user type**